superorbital/capa-bootstrap/README.md

 3. AWS credentials via an access key and a secret key (optionally a session token for multi-factor auth), with permissions to create EC2 instances.
 4. [SSH key](https://cluster-api-aws.sigs.k8s.io/topics/using-clusterawsadm-to-fulfill-prerequisites.html#ssh-key-pair)
-   already present in the AWS account to use for node access
+   already present in the AWS account for CAPA to use for node access.

 ## Usage